Cy Young

-Denton True "Cy" Young (March 29, 1867 – November 4, 1955) was an American Major League Baseball (MLB) pitcher.
+Denton True "Cy" Young (March 29, 1867 – November 4, 1955) was an American Major League Baseball (MLB) pitcher and manager.
 Born in Gilmore, Ohio, he worked on his family's farm as a youth before starting his professional baseball career.
 Young entered the major leagues in 1890 with the National League's Cleveland Spiders and pitched for them until 1898.
 He was then transferred to the St. Louis Cardinals franchise.
 In 1901, Young jumped to the American League and played for the Boston Red Sox franchise until 1908, helping them win the 1903 World Series.
 He finished his career with the Cleveland Naps and Boston Rustlers, retiring in 1911.

 Young was one of the hardest-throwing pitchers in the game early in his career.
 After his speed diminished, he relied more on his control and remained effective into his forties.
 By the time Young retired, he had established numerous pitching records, some of which have stood for over a century.
-He holds MLB records for the most career wins, with 511, along with most career losses, earned runs, hits allowed, innings pitched, games started, batters faced, and complete games.
+He holds MLB records for the most career wins, with 511, along with most career losses, earned runs, hits allowed, innings pitched, games started, batters faced, complete games and pitching WAR.
 He led his league in wins during five seasons and pitched three no-hitters, including a perfect game in 1904.

 In 1937, Young was elected to the National Baseball Hall of Fame.
 He is often regarded as one of the greatest pitchers of all time, as well as a pioneer of modern pitching.
-In 1956, one year after his death, the Cy Young Award was created to annually honor the best pitcher in the Major Leagues (later each League) of the previous season, cementing his name as synonymous with excellence in pitching.
+In 1956, one year after his death, the Cy Young Award was created to annually honor the best pitcher in the Major Leagues (later each league) of the previous season, cementing his name as synonymous with excellence in pitching.